 when it is in the power of your hand to do it.

-28 Don’t say to your neighbor, “Go, and come again;
+28 Do not say to your neighbor, “Go, and come back;

 tomorrow I will give it to you,”

 when you have it to give.

 29 Do not devise evil against your neighbor,